Beach Club Vibes

 Paella and seafront garden dining at Alabardero Beach Club Marbella

 Alabardero Beach Club Marbella is next door to AMMO in Castiglione but is a completely different proposition.
 This is a food-focused venue known for Andalusian rice dishes, fish, and shellfish.
-Paella gets a massive 273 review mentions.
-Seafront (128) is the next most common topic.
+Paella is what people come for, and the Friday buffet has its own loyal following.

 Le Papillon Restaurant & Beach Club